benggarza/pogostats/README.md

 # POGO-Raid-Utility
-a utility for simulating raids and ranking pokemon based on real and potential performance
+a Flask app for simulating raids and ranking pokemon based on real and potential performance